 - Bachelor of Sport and Exercise Management (C10301)

-Note: students need to complete the prerequisites as electives within each degree listed above.
+Note: Students need to complete the prerequisites as electives within each degree listed above to be eligible.

 Professional and clinical requirements